 Home Buyers Need to Know What is in a Mortgage Payment

 It is not uncommon for a Borrower to be surprised by the amount of the Monthly Mortgage Payment on a property they want to purchase.
 This is because many Borrowers go online and try to calculate the mortgage payment on their own by using an Online Mortgage Calculator.
-Mortgage Calculators are great for providing Borrowers a quick idea of Home Buyers Need to Know What is in a Mortgage Paymentwhat to expect for a Payment, however, they can also create false expectations of what to expect.
+Mortgage Calculators are great for providing Borrowers a quick idea of what to expect for a Payment, however, they can also create false expectations of what to expect.

 The main reason why Borrowers many times get the wrong monthly mortgage payment when they use an Online Mortgage Calculator, is because they put in the wrong or incomplete information.
 So Borrowers Need To Know What Goes Into A Monthly Mortgage Payment.
 Some of the wrong or incomplete information Borrowers input into an Online Mortgage Calculator is: